-17 The search process from layer 2 to layer 1
+Fig. 17.
+The search process from layer 2 to layer 1

 As explained earlier, non-relational database (layer 2) only stores the correspondence between keywords and resource IDs.
 The advantage is from the simple structure and fast search process in layer 2.
 However, a non-relational database must rely on the data center of the relational database (layer 1) to achieve the resource details.
-The core effect of second layer is saving the time to find matching keywords.non-relational database typically has advantage when data can be simply represented, so it is best to hold the whole database as non-relational.
+The core effect of second layer is saving the time to find matching keywords.
+It should be noted that non-relational database typically has advantage when data can be simply represented, so it is a best practice to hold the whole database as non-relational.
 Further, non-relational database does not support fuzzy search very well because of possible “result loss”.
-Therefore, in our design, the complete data are stored in a relational database layer 1 to ensure data integrity.
+Therefore, in our design, the complete data are stored in a relational database in layer 1 to ensure data integrity.

 5.2.3 Non-Relational Database for Cache

 Cache database is often used to speed up searches.
-Our system adopts Redis, which is a database system.
+Our system adopts Redis, which is an in-memory database system.
 Redis has several advantages:

 Redis can store a large amount of data.
 It supports the 2^32 keys in hash map, and the maximum size of each key or value is 512M.